 The final exam uses the same format as the midterm problem-solving exam.
 It is based on the second and third health situations.
-It is a comprehensive exam which uses 3-4 patient situations.
-The exam is written in Examination Week (17), the time and date to be announced.
+The exam is written in Examination Week (17), TBA.

 C. Professional Paper: Bridging the Gap Between Theory and Practice - 25% of total